ParaCoToUl/noarr-structures/docs/BasicUsage.md

 #include <noarr/structures_extended.hpp>
 ```

 We start by modeling the layout.
-For example, either of the following two equivalent definitions describes a list of floats (indexed by some `'i'`):
+For example, each of the following two equivalent definitions describes a list of floats (indexed by some `'i'`):

 ```cpp
 noarr::vector<'i', noarr::scalar<float>> my_structure;